Josebaseba/pokemap-node/README.md

 ## How can I use it?

-Requirements: node 6, mongo server, redis server, [Carto account (free)](https://carto.com), [SendGrid account (free)](https://sendgrid.com), and two accounts in pokemonGo, both accounts have to be initialized in pokemonGo (I recommend one via google, and another one via pokeClub, this is a huge improvement of the user experience, because if one of the login type fails automatically the app will try the other login way.
-That's more uptime to the final user.)
+Requirements: node 6, mongo server, redis server, [Carto account (free)](https://carto.com), [SendGrid account (free)](https://sendgrid.com), and two accounts in pokemonGo, both accounts have to be initialized in pokemonGo.
+Right now I realized that the google accounts goes much more faster with the requests, I don't know why, but my two bots are faster with google.
+You can create as much bots as you want in your local.js file, but each `botName` attribute must be different.

 The backend is created using [Sails](http://sailsjs.org/), and the frontend with [Backbone](http://backbonejs.org/)